‘Boosting your Immunity this Winter’ – Important information regarding vaccinations

 What about patients aged 2-15 years of age?

-Pre-school children aged 2 or 3 years (on 31 August 2021) will be vaccinated at their general practice.
+Pre-school children aged 2 or 3 years (on 31 August 2021) are eligible for a flu vaccine.
+They will be vaccinated at their general practice.
 These patients will be invited to attend the surgery during normal opening hours for a booked nurse appointment.
 Children aged 4 to 15 years will be vaccinated at school.

 What about shingles and pneumococcal vaccinations?